 TOTAL 13 Years: Nebraska University – 2 years; Kansas University- 2 years; ASA- 9 years

 B.A.
 International Relations- University of Nebraska, 1992 and B.A.
 French – University of Nebraska, 1992

 M.A.
 French Literature – University of Nebraska, 1995

 Arts Director and Vice Principal of Student Services

 I am at ASA because of the students.
 They are the most incredible group of people to be around.
 I am continuously amazed and inspired by their willingness to take risks, be involved with their community, and explore new ideas.
-I have the honor of working with students of every grade level, and I am astounded by them all.
-The students challenge me to continuously grow in my teaching craft and as an artist.
-It is an honor to be apart of their learning journey.
+I had the honor of working with students from every grade level, and I am amazed by them all.
+The students challenged me to continuously grow in my teaching craft and as an artist.
+It is a privilege to be a part of their learning journey.